 So that means the answer to question 4 is D: Diastole is characterized by ventricular relaxation and atrial contraction during the cardiac cycle, leading blood into the ventricles for systole to occur.

-Now that you’ve had a taste of the NSCA CSCS test questions, you have a basic idea of what you’re going to be dealing with.
+Now that you’ve had a taste of the CSCS test questions, you have a basic idea of what you’re going to be dealing with.
 Let’s get into some pro study tips that will help you get through even the most challenging questions.

-NSCA CSCS Study Tips
+CSCS Study Tips

-Because of the level of challenge the NCSA CSCS presents, you will need to prep accordingly.
+Because of the level of challenge, the NCSA CSCS presents, you will need to prep accordingly.
 This isn’t one of those exams where you can simply memorize words and phrases from the textbook.

-The first thing you’ll want to get your hands on is of course, the textbook, Essentials of Strength Training and Conditioning: 4th Edition.
+The first thing you’ll want to get your hands on is, of course, the textbook, Essentials of Strength Training and Conditioning: 4th Edition.

-NSCA CSCS: Study Material Essentials
+CSCS Study Material Essentials

 With that being said, the Essentials of Strength Training and Conditioning is not adequate for test prep.
-In fact, it’s not really necessary outside of chapter reference and the memorization of NSCA proprietary methodologies and models.
+In fact, it’s not really necessary outside of chapter reference and the memorization of CSCS proprietary methodologies and models.

 The best and true way to really get a jump on CSCS exam prep is to practice the exam and have something that guides you through its content.